 Even those who have never once left their hometown are sure to be descended from travellers who sought new lands, new cultures, foods, materials and new experiences.

 Quite simply, we are all travellers.
-We are all wayfinders (even if only in descendance).
+We are all wayfinders (even if only in our ancestry).

-Now you’ve heard everything that I have to say about whether Disney got the story of Moana right – over to you.
+Now you’ve heard everything that I have to say about whether Moana is a true story and how it came across on film; over to you!
 What do you think?
 And what do you search for when travelling the world?
-Feel free to drop a few thoughts down in the comments…
+Feel free to drop a few thoughts down in the comments below…